 Today finds your correspondent in Coihaique a mostly unpronounceable and unspellable provincial town full of gauchos.
 There were echoes of Australia this morning as I was awakened to the dulcet groans of a lawn mower churning through a ‘nature-strip’ outside the tired but comfy Hotel Austral (the owner of which turned out to be a prize-prick!).
 The women are intent on sporting the latest butt-lift jeans which cause all manner of odd contortions to the buttocks and abdomen.

 The ride just north of here turned into a bit of a chore in that the derailleur decided to fall off and had to be wired into place and therefore I had one gear with which to ride the last 75km.
 Quite hard-core I have to say.

 The country has been just beautiful coming through the Lakes District of Patagonia with clear water streams, lush green fields, forests surrounded by snow peaks and clear skies.
 The ski-lodge towns have lashings of chocolate shops and over-priced accommodation, which is lovely.
 The Argentinians continue to make it a pleasure to pedal through this part of the world and thankfully I have hit the much anticipated and dreaded patagonian winds on only a couple of days so far.
 Grasping for loads of wood right now as I still expect to have some hard days riding in the weeks ahead.
-I was ever so thankful to the Gods of bicycle touring providence when I saw the little shed photographed as the winds were absolutely howling across the barren slopes and a tent would simply not have held up at all that night.
+I was ever so thankful to the Gods of bicycle touring providence when I saw the little shed photographed as the winds were absolutely howling across the barren slopes and a tent would simply not have held up against that at all that night.

 ‘Part Fifty’ eh?!
 I must really be doin’ some hard travelin’.
 Either that or I just keep on writing.
 When the copy is just this good it is very difficult to stop!